superpoweredmemory/superpoweredmemory.github.io/_posts/2017-08-08-effectiveleaner.md

 Yet these crowdsourced strategies are so ineffective, and so widely used, that researchers have invariably concluded most of us are terrible learners.
 [As researchers Robert Bjork, John Dunlosky, and Nate Kornell put it](http://www.annualreviews.org/doi/abs/10.1146/annurev-psych-113011-143823), *“there is in fact much that we, as learners, do not tend to know about how best to assess and manage our own learning.”*

 Worse yet is that this ignorance about isn’t easily corrected.
-One would think that decades spent learning and putting that knowledge to the quite literal test would make it so that bad learning practices would be left by the wayside with only the good practices surviving the ordeal.
-Yes, other people might be using these techniques but once you yourself see that they aren’t getting you the results you want one would think that you would switch to better techniques.
+One would think that decades spent learning and putting that knowledge to the quite literal test would make it so that bad learning practices would be left by the wayside, with only the good practices surviving the ordeal.
+Yes, other people might be using these techniques but once you yourself see that they aren’t getting you the results you want, one would think that you would switch to better techniques.
 That, however, does not tend to happen.
 The legions of students armed with nothing but highlighters in libraries worldwide, and the overwhelming evidence against their usage, is a testament to this.

 What are we to do then?
-If learning is so important but we’re terrible at it, does this mean we’re screwed?
+If learning is so important, but we’re terrible at it, does this mean we’re screwed?
 Is there nothing that can be done?
 Thankfully, things aren’t so dire.
 There are general principles and techniques, identified after decades of scientific research on how to learn, that you can use to get much better results.

-These are the key principles you must learn to become an effective learner:
+These are the key principles you must know to become an effective learner:

-#### a) Understanding the peculiarities of human memory and learning
+#### a) The peculiarities of human memory and learning
-#### b) Knowing the techniques that enhance the storage and retrieval of information from memory
+#### b) The techniques that enhance the storage and retrieval of information from memory
 #### c) How to monitor the state of one’s learning and the myriad ways in which our judgments can be fooled

 ## The peculiarities of human memory